Counting collisions in random circuit sampling for benchmarking quantum computers: Expected number of collisions

 (ii) To observe some collisions we need at least a number of samples of the order of $\sqrt{D}=2^{n/2}$.
 This is much smaller than the number of possible outcomes $D=2^n$, but it still scales exponentially with $n$.
 To observe a significant number of collisions ($\gtrsim 500$), we suggest the following empirical rule for the number of samples (see also the vertical line in Fig.\ \ref{fig:collisions}):

 Of course, $N$ can also be adaptively determined by continuously collecting measurements until enough collisions are observed.

 (iii) The number of collisions can be used to distinguish the measurement distribution of a random pure state (e.g. the results of an ideal quantum computer) from the uniform distribution (e.g. the results of a very noisy quantum computer or of a classical pseudo-random number generator).
 In the limit $N/D\rightarrow 0$ the number of quantum collisions is twice the number of classical collisions.
-This fact is consistent with the similar doubling behavior of the linear XEB and of the collision probability,\footnote{ In general, the expected number of collisions is not directly proportional to the collision probability.
-From Eq.~\eqref{eq:expected_collisions}, it is evident that the former depends on all the moments $\sum_j p_j^k$ of the probability distribution, while the latter corresponds to $\sum_j p_j^2$. } see e.g.~Ref.~\cite{aaronson2019classical} and Theorems 2.10 and 3.5 of Ref.~\cite{liu2021moments}.
+This fact is consistent with the similar doubling behavior of the linear XEB and of the collision probability \cite{footnote3}, see e.g.~Ref.~\cite{aaronson2019classical} and Theorems 2.10 and 3.5 of Ref.~\cite{liu2021moments}.
 The gap is smaller for finite values of $N/D$, e.g., for $D=2^{16}$ and $N=32 \sqrt{D}\simeq 8.2 \times10^3$, we get $\mathbb{E}_{q}(\hat R)/\mathbb{E}_{u}(\hat R)\simeq 1.85$.

 The previous observations can be operationally quantified by the {\it collision anomaly} parameter and the {\it collision volume} test that we define in the next section.